 The real question is when.
 In the past, the wait between JoJo parts was always less than a year.
 That changed with Golden Wind, which came out about 22 months after the ending of the previous season.

-All in all, judging by history and David Production’s schedule, and the timing of the April 2020 special event, it is most likely that the JoJo Part 6 release date will occur in 2021.
+All in all, judging by history, David Production’s schedule, and the timing of the April 2020 special event, it is most likely that the JoJo Part 6 release date will occur in the second half of 2021.
 However, it is still possible JoJo: Stone Ocean could be pushed back further if David Production’s schedule was impacted by the 2020 coronavirus pandemic.

 JoJo Stone Ocean/Part 6 spoilers (plot summary/synopsis)